Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment

 \subsection{Core Idea: From Imputation to Alignment}

-The key observation is that the \ROSCAR{} pipeline requires not the raw covariates but rather \emph{a common representation} in which (i)~outcome models can be meaningfully evaluated for both OS and RCT units, and (ii)~discrepancy functions can be estimated.
-Imputation achieves this by reconstructing the missing $\bV$ block, but this is an intermediate step that solves a harder problem than necessary.
+The \ROSCAR{} pipeline requires not the raw covariates but rather \emph{a common representation} in which (i)~outcome models can be meaningfully evaluated for both OS and RCT units, and (ii)~discrepancy functions can be estimated.
+Imputation {constructs such a representation} by reconstructing the missing $\bV$ block, but {this intermediate step solves} a harder problem than necessary.

 \CALM{} instead learns embedding functions $\phi^o : \R^{p_o} \to \R^d$ (OS encoder) and $\phi^r : \R^{p_r} \to \R^d$ (RCT encoder) that map each source's full feature vector into a shared $d$-dimensional space $\cH$.
-The OS outcome model is trained on the OS embeddings $\hat{\mu}^o_a(\phi^o(\bX^o))$ and then evaluated on the RCT embeddings $\hat{\mu}^o_a(\phi^r(\bX^r))$ during calibration.
-If units with similar $\bZ$ produce similar embeddings, the OS outcome model provides a useful initial prediction when applied to RCT embeddings, and the calibration step corrects for residual discrepancy.
+The OS outcome model is trained on the OS embeddings $\hat{\mu}^o_a(\phi^o(\bX^o))$ and {is evaluated} on the RCT embeddings $\hat{\mu}^o_a(\phi^r(\bX^r))$ during calibration.
+What makes this work is that the embeddings are outcome-supervised, not merely geometric.
+Stage~1 trains the OS encoder $\phi^o$ to predict the outcome from the \emph{full} $\bX^o=(\bZ,\bV)$, so $\phi^o$ is forced to keep the outcome-relevant variation in $\bV$ rather than just compress $\bZ$.
+Stage~2 then aligns the RCT encoder $\phi^r$ to that outcome-aware target under a $\bZ$-conditioned penalty.
+The operative notion of closeness is ``produces similar outcome predictions on units with similar shared covariates,'' not ``is geometrically close on the raw shared covariates'': the latter would be satisfied by a degenerate $\bZ$-only encoder, whereas the former would not, since the OS embedding carries $\bV$-relevant signal that $\phi^r$ must reproduce.
+Under such an alignment, the OS outcome model transfers usefully to the RCT embeddings, and the calibration step corrects the residual discrepancy.